 Dutch.
-Born on December 1970.
-Ms. Mirjam joined the Board in January 2020.
-She obtained her Master's degree width Business Communication Studies from University of Nijmegen, the Netherlands.
-She is currently a member of the Board of Directors in Early Dawn Microfinance Myanmar and Regional Manager Asia of Triodos Investment Management.
+Born in December 1970.
+Ms. Janssen joined the Board in January 2020.
+She is currently a member of the Board of Directors at Early Dawn Microfinance Myanmar and Regional Manager Asia of Triodos Investment Management.
+She obtained her Master's Degree in Business Communication Studies from the University of Nijmegen, the Netherlands.